 - Virus scanners might potentially cause issues when downloading or installing software updates.
 To avoid such issues, we recommend that you make the appropriate exclusions for the PRTG program directory.

 Which servers does PRTG connect to for software auto-update, activation, etc.?

 Which information does PRTG send back to Paessler?

 Release notes for the "stable" release channel

-There are some settings that you must make in the PRTG Administration Tool.
-For more details, see the sections:
+There are some settings that you must define in the PRTG Administration Tool.
+For more information, see sections: